stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 - The other is your Jam, Lineup, and Timeout Clock.
 (In the rest of this guide, we just say "Jam Clock").
   - You can set this watch to count up from 00:00, which makes it easy to time jams (2:00), lineups (00:30), and timeouts (1:00).
 However, it won’t match the jam time readout on the scoreboard, which counts down from 2:00.
   - Alternately, you can use this watch in a countdown mode (from 2:00) to match the format of the scoreboard.
 This can require you to do more mental math as you use this clock to time other game segments.

+If you have only one stopwatch, treat this as your Period Clock.
+You'll still be able to complete all of your duties as a Jam Timer; you just won't have a backup clock for game segments other than the period.

 Below, we’ll discuss how you use these clocks throughout the game.